-An excerpt from the Prologue:
+An excerpt from the Epilogue:

 She sat in the deep green leather armchair, her slim hands clasped in her lap, opposite the antique desk behind which sat a grey haired deeply set man of great presence in his light grey double-breasted wool suit that hung open and striped regimental tie.
 His ruddy lined face was matched by his grey beard and thick bushy eyebrows.
 The thumb and forefinger of his right hand played with his grey beard while he passed the neatly typed envelope to Martina.